Top 10 tips to prepare for your online teaching job interview

 Pro Tip: Read up on some more body language Do's and Don'ts.

 Answer the interview questions as directly as you can.
-The interviewer has limited time and probably a few other interviews they need to do too.
+The interviewer has limited time and probably have a few other interviews lined up.
 They're looking to see if you can answer the job-specific questions effectively.
 Here are a few sample questions to get you started:

 - Why do you want to be an ESL teacher?